 Most new owners of Westport real estate are eager to begin the moving process after all the papers are signed.
 In most cases, you will be able to do so as soon as the closing appointment concludes successfully.
 However, in some instances, the seller will ask if they can stay in the home for longer than usual or request a rent-back agreement.
 If either of these is the case, they would have been discussed prior to closing, and you would have needed to approve the request.
 If neither of these were agreed to, you are free to move into your new home.

 Are you ready to take the next step and buy a Westport beach house?
 Being aware of the closing process will help you proceed with confidence when you make an offer on the home of your dreams.
-To ensure everything goes smoothly, reach out to a Westport real estate agent like those at Luxe Latitudes for expert assistance.
+To ensure everything goes smoothly, reach out to a Westport real estate agent like those at Luxe Latitudes Team of Compass for expert assistance.